dlanza1/ExDeMon/doc/users-manual/analysis-results-sink.md

 Analysis results are converted to JSON (array) and sunk to an HTTP (POST) end point.

 Attributes with name starting with $ will be added as tags for InfluxDB.
-Additionally, attributes that should be also treated as tags can be specified with the monitor or metric tag "idb.tags.attributes":
+Additionally, attributes that should be also treated as tags can be specified with the monitor or metric tag "influx.tags.attributes":

 ```
 # In a metric or monitor